Project Gorgon Tanking Guide

 • Taunt-enhancing gear mods

-Taunt works as a multiplier on your damage, effectively making the enemy believe you dealt more damage than you actually did.
-This means tanks are constantly balancing two competing needs:
+In Project Gorgon, taunt functions as a multiplier on your damage, effectively making enemies treat your attacks as if they dealt significantly more damage than they actually did.
+This means tanking is a constant balancing act between two competing priorities:

 • Dealing enough damage to stay ahead of DPS players